lexDAO/Kali/README.md

 ## Extensions

-Kali allows orgs to flexibly extend the rules for minting and burning shares through external contracts by using an interface, `IKaliExtension` and `extensionCall()`.
+Kali allows orgs to flexibly extend their rules for minting and burning shares through external contract calls by using an interface, `IKaliDAOExtension` and `extensionCall()`.
+In this manner, the core Kali contracts can remain simple and easy to verify, while still giving a great deal of optionality to orgs as they determine their goals.

 ![image](https://user-images.githubusercontent.com/92001561/143661076-84ed75c6-5247-489b-81c8-8cb22b233a6a.png)

-For example, an org may wish to deploy with non-transferable shares but open its membership to whitelisted contributors in order to expedite its growth beyond `MINT` proposals.
+For example, an org may wish to deploy with non-transferable tokens but open its membership to whitelisted contributors in order to expedite its growth beyond `MINT` proposals.
 To do this, an extension could be approved through an `EXTENSION` proposal that contains logic to check credentials and exchange tokens for contributions, allowing compliant fundraising.

 Other use cases include: (i) Moloch-style `ragequit()` banking contract extension that exchanges a fair share of deposited capital in return for burning tokens, (ii) crowdsales open to public with transferable tokens, and (iii) merkle-style airdrops to upgrade existing DAOs into Kali or otherwise immediately grant voting rights to a large group at once.

 ## Deployments